PO Box 9021, Wilmington, DE 19809, USA

 Contopus p. pertinax

-70. Dark Pewee (*) ______ CR:feb,mar,jul,dec/jan PN:feb,mar (This species, and the Greater Pewee of northern Central America, were previously considered conspecfic with the Smoke-colored Pewee of South America.) (total range limited to Costa Rica & western Panama)
+73. Dark Pewee (*) ______ CR:feb,mar,jul,dec/jan PN:feb,mar (total range limited to Costa Rica & western Panama)

 Contopus lugubris (monotypic)